 The rest of my attempted apology is abruptly ended when Devon punches me in the mouth.
 Red stars invade my vision and a hot pain cascades through my face.
 He follows that strike with another.
 This one bounces off my temple and makes me woozy.
 I barely have time to cover my face before he swings at me again.

 “Fuck you,” he snarls, hitting me again.
 “I’m sick of your bullshit.
 Fucking fed up with being the only band member with Miss Priss for a girlfriend.
 If you’d grow the fuck up and realise that groupies are normal on the music scene, I wouldn’t have to teach you a bloody lesson all the fucking time.”

 While the punches rain down, I curl into a ball against my door.
 Devon’s slapped me a few times, usually when I’ve said something stupid or embarrassed him in front of his friends, but he’s never been like this.

 Shoving the wet T-shirt in his face was obviously the final straw.

 As soon as that thought hits me, my inner bitch rages back to life.
 Why the hell am I taking this from some third-rate guitar player who lives in a converted loft over his parents’ garage?
 There’s no way I’d put up with this crap from anyone else and I’ll be damned if I’ll take it from Devon.

-I’ve done nothing but turn myself inside out to please this deadbeat—all because I thought I needed someone to call mine in this stupid world.
-With an absent father, alcoholic gambler for a mother, stuck up know-it-all bitch for a sister, and a little brother who prefers everything and everyone, including his PlayStation, over me, I’m all alone if I don’t have Devon.
+I’ve done nothing but turn myself inside out to please this asshole.
+All because I thought I needed someone to call mine in this stupid world.
+With an absent father, alcoholic gambler for a mother, stuck up know-it-all bitch for a sister, and a little brother who prefers everything and everyone, including his PlayStation, over me, I knew I’d be all alone if I didn’t have Devon.

 Well, fuck that bullshit.